chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 We also need a file for the pulling step COM_pull.RST.
 This is similar to COM_dist.RST but specifies a starting positon of 0 and a final position of 32, the force constant for pulling is also reduced to 1.1.

-We now have the .RST files for equilibration (methanol is held at z=0) and for the pulling (methanol is moved from z=0 to z=32A).
+We now have the .RST files for equilibration (methanol is held at z=0) and for the pulling (methanol is moved from z=0 to z=32 A).

 The inputs and run script are provided.
 Please also examine the input files, importantly:
 >&wt type='DUMPFREQ', istep1=1000 /  *print position of restrained molecule every 1000 steps*